icshih/TapJ/README.md

 # TapJ
-TapJ is a tools to query astronomical data on various data centres via IVOA's Table Access Protocol.
+TapJ is a tools to query astronomical data using directly ADQL* on various data centres via TAP* service.

-Supported site:
+Supported data centres:

-- GACS
+- GACS/Gaia
-- Vizier
+- VizieR

+Rather than using some helper functions to select data, like in *Astroquery*, you pass the completed ADQL string to either Synchronous or Asynchronous job.

+*ADQL: Astronomical Data Query Language

+*TAP: Table Access Protocol